Can I study English as a Second Language at GRCC while on an F-1 visa?

 When should I register and where?

-International students are required to take GRCC's Accuplacer placement test prior to registration and enrollment.
-The test measures a student's skill level in Math, Reading and English.
+International students are required to take GRCC's placement tests prior to registration and enrollment.
+The tests measurs a student's skill level in math, reading and English.
 Test scores are used to place students in appropriate courses.
 New international students will meet with an academic counselor to receive guidance and assistance with course selection and enrollment.

 How many credits should I be enrolled in to maintain my F-1 visa status?